 Leo Flaten is the Treasurer for Project ’84.
 I thank God for him, and for Rollin and Olive and Jim and Cavour and John — the steering committee for the project.
 And for all of you division leaders and captains and canvassers.
 Some of you have worked more than any of us knows.
 Please know that I am obeying 1 Thessalonians 5:13 toward you all: “Esteem them very highly in love because of their work.”

 But now where are we?
 This is a crucial week.
 Over 200 giving units have yet to respond.
 They will make all the difference.
 Many modest gifts and some large ones could bring us to “victory” ($400,000).
 Already on the basis of $222,000 we will be giving to conference ministries over $72,000, which is almost twice what they expected from us.
-I pray that the taste of such generosity will whet your appetite to “give what you are able, and beyond your ability” (2 Corinthians 8:3) in honor of our great God and Savior, Jesus Christ.
+I pray that the taste of such generosity will whet your appetite to give “according to [your] means . . . and beyond [your] means” (2 Corinthians 8:3) in honor of our great God and Savior, Jesus Christ.